Trevor Story: 2024

 Story began the 2024 season as Boston's regular shortstop.
 He was placed on the injured list on April 6, following a shoulder injury in a game against the Los Angeles Angels.
 Days later, it was announced that Story would undergo surgery to repair a fractured glenoid and was expected to be unavailable for approximately six months, potentially ending his season.
 In eight games prior to the injury, he batted .226 with four RBI.
 On September 7, Story was activated from the injured list.
-He ended the season with a slash line of .340/.394/.734 with 2 home runs and 10 RBIs.
+He ended the season with a slash line of .340/.394/.734 with two home runs and 10 RBI.

 2025

 Story began the 2025 season as Boston's regular shortstop.
 On July 12, Story recorded his 1,000th career hit when he hit a stand-up double to right field in the fifth inning against the Tampa Bay Rays.
 Story was named the American League Player of the Week for the week of July 28.
-In 5 games that week, Story batted .500 with 3 HRs and 8 RBIs.
+In five games that week, Story batted .500 with three home runs and eight RBI.
 On August 23, Story reached 20 home runs for the first time since 2021.
-On August 26, Story hit his 200th career home run off Orioles pitcher Kyle Bradish in the second inning.
+On August 26, Story hit his 200th career home run off Baltimore Orioles pitcher Kyle Bradish in the second inning.
 With that homer, he becomes only the seventh player since 2016 to record 200 home runs and 150 stolen bases, joining Jose Altuve, Mookie Betts, Francisco Lindor, Shohei Ohtani, José Ramírez, and Christian Yelich.
-He finished the 2025 season with a slash line of .263/.329/.433 with 25 home runs, 96 RBIs, and 31 stolen bases in 157 games.
+He finished the 2025 season with a slash line of .263/.329/.433 with 25 home runs, 96 RBI, and 31 stolen bases in 157 games.

+2026

+On May 22, 2026, it was announced that Story would require surgery for a sports hernia, and would miss 6 to 10 weeks as a result.
+Before his injury, Story slashed .206/.244/.303 with 19 RBI, three stolen bases, and three home runs in 41 games played.
+After missing almost three months, Story began a rehab assignment with the Worcester Red Sox, playing 10 games with the team.
+He returned to the Red Sox on August 30.
+The next day, in a 9–8 extra-innings win against the Seattle Mariners, Story would drive in three of the last 4 runs, including a walk-off single.